Passport for Foster Youth

 Passport is a comprehensive program providing support to students from high school through higher education completion.
-Three primary components are administered by the Washington Student Achievement Council: 1) a student scholarship; 2) campus incentive funding to provide recruitment and retention services; and 3) a partnership with the College Success Foundation to provide support to students and training and technical assistance to campus staff.
+Three primary components are administered by the Washington Student Achievement Council (WSAC): 1) a student scholarship, 2) campus incentive funding to provide recruitment and retention services, and 3) a partnership with the College Success Foundation to provide support to students and training and technical assistance to campus staff.

-The Department of Social and Human Services (DSHS) manages the Supplemental Education Transition Program (SETuP) to provide support to high school students.
+The Department of Social and Health Services (DSHS) manages the Supplemental Education Transition Program (SETuP) to provide support to high school students.

 In the 2012-13 academic year, 404 students were served.
 Since 2008, the Passport scholarship has been awarded to an average of 325 students annually.

 The Passport program provides the first opportunity to obtain verifiable baseline data on foster youth aspirations and performance in postsecondary education in Washington.